RubixML/Sentiment/README.md

 ### Dataset Preparation
 Neural networks compute a non-linear continuous function and therefore require continuous features as inputs.
 However, the samples given to us in the IMDB dataset are in raw text format.
 Therefore, we'll need to convert those text blobs to continuous features before training.
 We'll do so using the [bag-of-words](https://en.wikipedia.org/wiki/Bag-of-words_model) technique which produces long sparse vectors of word counts using a fixed vocabulary.
 The entire series of transformations necessary to prepare the incoming dataset for the network can be implemented in a transformer [Pipeline](https://docs.rubixml.com/en/latest/pipeline.html).

-First, we'll apply an [HTML Stripper](https://docs.rubixml.com/en/latest/transformers/html-stripper.html) to sanitize the text from any unimportant structure or formatting markup, just in case.
-Then [Text Normalizer](https://docs.rubixml.com/en/latest/transformers/text-normalizer.html) will convert all characters to lowercase and remove any extra whitespace.
-The [Word Count Vectorizer](https://docs.rubixml.com/en/latest/transformers/word-count-vectorizer.html) is responsible for creating a continuous feature vector of word counts from the raw text and [TF-IDF Transformer](https://docs.rubixml.com/en/latest/transformers/tf-idf-transformer.html) applies a weighting scheme to those counts.
+First, we'll convert all characters to lowercase and remove any extra whitespace using [Text Normalizer](https://docs.rubixml.com/en/latest/transformers/text-normalizer.html).
+Then, [Word Count Vectorizer](https://docs.rubixml.com/en/latest/transformers/word-count-vectorizer.html) is responsible for creating a continuous feature vector of word counts from the raw text and [TF-IDF Transformer](https://docs.rubixml.com/en/latest/transformers/tf-idf-transformer.html) applies a weighting scheme to those counts.
 Finally, [Z Scale Standardizer](https://docs.rubixml.com/en/latest/transformers/z-scale-standardizer.html) takes the TF-IDF weighted counts and centers and scales the sample matrix to have 0 mean and unit variance.
 This last step will help the neural network converge quicker.

 The Word Count Vectorizer is a bag-of-words feature extractor that uses a fixed vocabulary and term counts to quantify the words that appear in a particular document.
 We elect to limit the size of the vocabulary to 10,000 of the most frequent words that satisfy the criteria of appearing in at least 3 different documents.
 In this way, we limit the amount of *noise* words that enter the training set.